metabench/jsgui3-gfx/roadmap.md

       Would also return the typed arrays, and explain their indexing Function that just returns the typed arrays.
   Have made a fast byte iteration and copy pb data function.
-    Will make more functions in the near future that apply to the pixel buffers' internal data.
+    Will make more functions in the near future that apply to the pixel buffers' internal data - done this in ta-math.js.

   Does seem like inlining various functions in various situations, not passing args to functions, gets the best speed.
   Variables both defined and accessed in the local block scope.